Wednesday, February 26, 6:00 – 9:00 pm

 Books are available for purchase for $17.95 at Granada Books, 1224 State Street or (805) 845-1818.

-Opera Santa Barbara is very excited about our upcoming production of Verdi’s Falstaff.
-This opera continues OSB’s dedication to bringing high caliber professional artists to the stage of the Granada Theatre.
+Opera Santa Barbara is very excited about our upcoming season, featuring three fully-staged operas!
+This season continues OSB’s dedication to bringing high caliber professional artists to the stage of the Granada Theatre.
 One of the ways in which we are able to maintain a roster of fabulous singers, is through our Artist Host program.
-Due to the large number of principals in Falstaff, we are in need of some additional Artist Hosts for this production.
+You can support our work by becoming an Artist Host.

 Artist Hosts provide housing for one of our artists.
 We request a private bedroom, private bathroom, access to a kitchen and internet access.
 We are able to install internet if that is not available.
 Hosts are not expected to provide transportation, meals, or any other amenity.
 The artists tend to be working most afternoons and evenings, and enjoy quiet time in the mornings.

-Artist hosts are given two tickets to the production, an invitation to the Artist Welcome Party, an invitation to a Private Rehearsal and Reception and a $100 stipend to cover any utility costs.
+Artist hosts are given two tickets to the production, an invitation to the Artist Welcome Party, an invitation to a Private Rehearsal and Reception, an invitation to the Opening Night Party and a $100 stipend to cover any utility costs.

 If you are interested in this program, or have any questions, please contact Kristen Reed at firstname.lastname@example.org or by calling 805.898.3890.